mhiramat/mincs/README.md

 This will build ermine with small-size configuration, result in less than 5MB.

+Multi config files are also supported, so that you can combine different configs by giving multi --config CONF options.
+Note that settings in configs are overwritten by latter config.

 ## License

 This program is released under the MIT License, see LICENSE.